-7.8 7.8.2 Assessment of non-complying activities Activity Guidance on the assessment of resource consents 1.
-Removal and any other work on a scheduled tree that will lead to the death or terminal decline of a scheduled tree Relevant objectives and policies (priority considerations): a.
-Objectives 7.2.1, 2.4.1. b.
-Policy 2.4.1.2. c.
-Avoid the removal of a scheduled tree (except as provided for in Policy 7.2.1.1) unless:i. there is a significant risk to personal/public safety or a risk to personal safety that is required to be managed under health and safety legislation; ii. the tree poses a substantial risk to a scheduled heritage building or scheduled heritage structure; iii. there is a moderate to significant risk to buildings; iv. the removal of the tree is necessary to avoid significant adverse effects on existing infrastructure and network utilities; v. removal of the tree will result in significant positive effects in respect of the efficient use of land; or vi. removal of the tree is required to allow for significant public benefit that could not otherwise be achieved, and the public benefit outweighs the adverse effects of loss of the tree (Policy 7.2.1.2).
+7.8.2 Assessment of non-complying activities Activity Guidance on the assessment of resource consents Removal and any other work scheduled tree that will lead death or terminal decline of scheduled tree Modification of a scheduled contravenes the best arboric practice performance standa 7.5.1) a.
+Objectives 7.2.1, 2.4.1 b.
+Policy 2.4.1.2 c.
+Avoid the removal of a scheduled tree (except as provided for in Policy 7.2.1.1) unless: i. there is a significant risk to personal/public safety or a risk to